Swansea Sixth form College, Swansea College

 Educational process

 Swansea Sixth form College offers a wide range of A-level modules and other professional qualifications, allowing teenagers to choose areas that suit their interests and future plans.
 Academic courses are designed to meet the needs of each student, with teachers actively supporting and helping to achieve personal educational goals.
-The curriculum of teenagers includes lectures, seminars, group projects, practical classes, laboratory work, regular tests, tests and final exams - all this contributes to a deeper assimilation of the material and self-assessment of the level of knowledge.
+The curriculum of teenagers includes lectures, seminars, group projects, practical classes, laboratory work, regular tests, and final exams - all this contributes to a deeper assimilation of the material and self-assessment of the level of knowledge.

 The school widely uses modern technologies, including electronic learning platforms, online testing services, virtual laboratories, which makes learning flexible and accessible.
-Pupils have access to academic support, academic advice and career advice.
+Pupils have access to academic support, academic and career advice.

 Teachers organize thematic seminars, at which, for example, entrepreneurs make presentations who share knowledge in the field of trade.
 The school has already been attended by business leaders from the following industries: